esauvisky/Draw-On-Gnome/README.md

 > Note: We are working on getting the extension approved by GNOME so that it will be listed on https://extensions.gnome.org (E.G.O.)

 > Stay tuned!
-Click [here](https://daveprowse.github.io/Draw-On-GNOME/blog/) for DOYS updates.
+Click [here](https://daveprowse.github.io/Draw-On-GNOME/blog/) for updates.

 ---